filiparag/hetzner_ddns/README.md

 # Hetzner Dynamic DNS Daemon

-A simple daemon to continuously update Hetzner DNS
-_A_ and _AAAA_ records for your server with a dynamic IP address.
+Continuously update your servers' _A_ and _AAAA_ records with dynamic IP addresses.

-It features support for multiple subdomain records with painless configuration and administration.
+Manage Hetzner DNS records across several domains, with various records at different TTLs, on multiple network interfaces.
+This portable utility helps you get it done quickly and easily.

 ## Installation

-### Prebuilt packages
+<b>Prebuilt packages</b>

 Officially supported operating systems: